Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Cactaceae - Single Stem/Clumping

 Usually single-stemmed and usu. < 2 meters tall, occas. to 4 m.
 Yellow flowers in late spring.
 The central spine may be strongly curved, but is not hooked.
 Found throughout much of the Sonoran Desert, but more common in northern and western portions.
 Detailed Description

 Usually single-stemmed and usu. < 2 meters tall, occas. to 3 m.
 Deep orange flowers in summer months.
-Central spine is strongly hooked.
+Central spine is strongly hooked and there are a number of fine spines.
 Found throughout much of the Sonoran Desert, but more common in southern and eastern portions.
-This image is hosted at Wikipedia.
 Detailed Description

 Sponsored Links